 - learning to identify and tap community-based resources, supports and services.

-Although the focus of the symposium was primarily on “seeing the system” that produces current outcomes, NIC leaders also discussed how system and school leaders could respond to these challenges.
+The focus of the symposium was primarily on “seeing the system” that produces current outcomes.
+However, NIC leaders also discussed how system and school leaders could respond to these challenges.
 A key theme was that high-churn schools are different and require different resources and supports, including in the development of leadership for these schools.
-Two driver diagrams, one specific to leadership development and the other more focused more comprehensively on the system though not yet elaborated, illustrate their ideas.
+Two driver diagrams illustrate their ideas:

 In feedback comments, attendees were positive in their review of the improvement science approach to understanding leadership challenges with one noting that “it gave me the opportunity to look at this issue from various lenses” and another highlighting the NIC’s analytical process to improve support for high-churn schools.
 One observed that there is “power” in networking school leaders “to uncover root causes to major challenges.”
 Attendees observed that the process “should be used for other challenges in education” and that the “NIC is an exciting process…[that] can be brought to other collaborations.”